Fmukami/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script for changing file ownership
+script that add execute permission to owner